self-xdsd/self-blog/_posts/2020-02-28-hello-world.markdown

 4. Issue is closed.
 5. The PM adds the Issue to the Contributor's **active Invoice**.

 Each Monday, the PM automatically pays Invoices which are over **108,00 EUR**.
-You can also make payments automatically, from the web UI, after an invoice's value exceeds 108 euros.
+You can also make payments manually, from the web UI, after an invoice's value exceeds 108 euros.

 We use [Stripe](https://stripe.com) to provide payment functionality and our business model is quite simple: for each payment which goes to the contributors, we charge an **8% commission**.
 We charge the commission **only** for tasks (issues or pull requests) which are closed and invoiced.